What is Chemeketa's district?

-Yes, the scholarship will pay up to a maximum of 18 credits each term, including the summer after your first year.
+Yes, the scholarship will pay up to a maximum of 18 credits each term, including the summer term between your first and second year.

 Can I take classes at any of Chemeketa's campuses and centers?

 Yes, Chemeketa offers classes in a variety of locations.
 You may take your classes at locations convenient for you.

 What if I enroll as a full-time student with 12 credits but I drop some classes?